Particular/docs.particular.net/samples/routing/message-forwarding/sample.md

 summary: Forwarding a copy of every message to another destination after it is processed
 component: Core
 reviewed: 2023-08-16
+redirects:
+  - /samples/routing/forwarding-address
 ---

-In complex upgrade scenarios it can be useful to forward a copy of processed messages to another destination.
+In complex upgrade scenarios, it can be useful to forward a copy of processed messages to another destination.
 This allows an old version of an endpoint to run side-by-side with a new version, both processing the message until the old version can be fully retired.

 ## Running the sample